Strictly Global

-Strictly Global was an American weekly music-television program, which aired from November 19, 2004, to June 3, 2011.
+Strictly Global is an American weekly music television program that aired from November 19, 2004, to June 3, 2011.
 It showcased music videos covering every genre of music from every corner of the globe.
 The program highlights international artists as well as independent and ethnic American talent.
 The program was produced by MHz Networks, and was broadcast every Friday night on MHz WorldView.

 History

 The program premiered on November 19, 2004.
 Co-produced and co-hosted by Terrance Averett and Mike Leyva, it was originally launched as an hour-long program airing at 9 PM ET.
 When Levya left the station in May 2005, Averett became sole producer and host.
 In 2007, Averett became senior producer and A.C.
 Evans and Jennifer Roh became alternating hosts, with occasional appearances by Averett.
 In the same year, it expanded to a two-hour block and started airing at 8 PM and 11 PM ET.

 Season 7 saw new hosts: Dawn Reed, Danni Rosner, and Christina Tkacik.
 The show was shot at the State Theatre, in Falls Church, Virginia.
 It is hosted in English, but music videos encompass a wide array of languages.

 The program reached 30 million households across the U.S.